-Emeritus (Active) Professor, Anesthesiology, Perioperative and Pain Medicine
+Emeritus Faculty - University Medical Line, Anesthesiology, Perioperative and Pain Medicine

 Honors & Awards